appgardenstudios/hyaline/www/content/documentation/how-to/check-pull-request.md

 Create a pull request in the repo you created the configuration for.
 You will see a run of the `_Check PR` workflow being kicked off in the forked `hyaline-github-app-config` repo and a comment with recommendations created on the pull request.

 ## Next Steps
-Read more about [how checking pull requests works](../explanation/check.md) or more about Hyaline's [configuration](../reference/config.md).
+Read more about [how checking pull requests works](../explanation/check.md) or visit the [configuration reference](../reference/config.md).